yt-project/yt/doc/source/examining/loading_data.rst

 Note that only AthenaPK data is currently automatically converted to the standard fields known by yt.
-For other codes, the raw data of the fields stored in the output file is accessible and a conversion between those fields and yt standard fields need to be done manually.
+For other codes, the raw data of the fields stored in the output file is accessible and a conversion between those fields and yt standard fields needs to be done manually.

    .. rubric:: Caveats

 * Reading particle data from Parthenon output is currently not supported.
-* Only Cartesian coordinate systems are currently supported.
+* Spherical and cylindrical coordinates only work for AthenaPK data.
-* Other than periodic boundary conditions are currently not supported by the yt Parthenon frontend.
+* Only periodic boundary conditions are properly handled.
+Calculating quantities requiring larger stencils (like derivatives) will be incorrect at mesh boundaries that are not periodic.

 AthenaPK
 ^^^^^^^^